 White gold is made using nickel, palladium, and silver.
 Often, a rhodium plating is added to give the gold a purer white color, since white gold on its own retains a yellowish hue.
 In the right watch, it adds the value of a precious metal, but its visual similarities to stainless steel mean it doesn’t distract from superb dial and bezel design.

 H. Moser & Cie. was re-established in 2002 after a hundred or so years of dormancy as a watchmaker.
 Today, the company is known for its spare dials and slightly funky takes on traditional watch styles.
-The Venturer Small Seconds is a combination of different styles that most watchmakers wouldn’t dare touch: it’s modern-meets-Bauhaus, with a dial that revisits the “convex forms of the 1960s.”
-That dial is in “Purity Funky Blue,” and threatens to steal the show from the 18k white gold case.
+The Endeavour Perpetual Calendar is a combination of different elements that would seem hard to reconcile: it's minimalist, displaying only the time, month and date, but it offers the handy functionality and highly complicated mechanics of a perpetual calendar.

 Case Material: 18k white gold